Enumeration of graphs with a heavy-tailed degree sequence: Main results

+The main advantage of our results over existing ones is for the case when the degree sequence is far from that of a regular graph.
+Four special cases of our main result, exemplifying this, are given next.

-In the next example, we consider degree sequences ${\bf d}$ that follow a so-called power law with parameter $\gamma>1$, i.e.\ the number $n_i$ of vertices of degree $i$ is approximately $ ci^{-\gamma} n $ for some constant $c>0$.
-We relax these conditions a little to say that {\bf d} is a {\em power-law bounded sequence} with parameter $\gamma$ if $n_i=O(i^{-\gamma} n)$ for all $i\ge 1$.
+In the first example, we consider degree sequences ${\bf d}$ that follow a so-called power law with parameter $\gamma>1$, i.e.\ the number $n_i$ of vertices of degree $i$ is approximately $ ci^{-\gamma} n $ for some constant $c>0$.
+We relax the conditions of~\cite{CL} a little and define ${\bf d}={\bf d}(n)$ to be a {\em power-law density-bounded sequence} with parameter $\gamma$ if there exists $C>0$ such that the number of components in ${\bf d}$ taking value $i$ is at most $Ci^{-\gamma} n$ for all $i\ge 1$ (and all $n$).